 Bahía Interior Forests are one of the most modified ecoregions in the Atlantic forest region.
 There are few large remnants of forests with more than 10 km2 that remain intact.
 These intact remnants are currently under strong anthropogenic pressures.
 Only a small fraction of this ecoregion is officially protected as either a reserve or park.
 The most representative park of this ecoregion is the State Park of Rio Doce, which covers 359 km2 and is located in the middle valley of the Rio Doce.

 Critical areas with endemic species, such as Sergipe’s semi-deciduous forests and Bahía’s deciduous forests, remain unprotected and are priority areas for conservation actions.
-The priority conservation actions for the next decade are to: 1) create restricted use protected areas targeted at endemic and threatened species conservation; 2) establish forest corridors to interconnect existing forest patches; and 3) work with local governments to create incentive to conserve forests and species.
+The priority conservation actions for the next decade are to 1) create restricted use protected areas targeted at endemic and threatened species conservation; 2) establish forest corridors to interconnect existing forest patches; and 3) work with local governments to create incentives to conserve forests and species.